Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Prohibits the use or operation of an unmanned aircraft without proper written permission in regulated areas under the Mackinac Island State Park Commission general rules.
+Prohibits the use or operation of an unmanned aircraft without proper written permission on Mackinac Island State Park Commission-administered lands.

 View source